 Fair Trade Artisan Products

-I chose these brands because they are so much more than just fair trade businesses.
+I chose to highlight the brands at Made Trade because they are so much more than just fair trade businesses.
 So often, fair trade products are small trinkets, inexpensive decor, or jewelry and other accessories.
 Without compromising quality, they are designed to be produced quickly and efficiently in large quantities.

 Home & Loft